Richmond Reads

 Richmond Reads Reading Challenge

-Celebrate Richmond Reads this Autumn by taking part in our exciting reading challenge, starting Tuesday 1 October.
-All you need to do is read three books or more, and you’ll be entered into our raffle for a chance to win a prize!
+Celebrate Richmond Reads this Autumn by taking part in our exciting reading challenge, starting Wednesday 1 October, running until the end of November.
+All you need to do is read three books or more, and you’ll be entered into our raffle for a chance to win a £50 hamper with goodies from local businesses.

-Sign up online to track your progress digitally or visit your local library to pick up a paper version of the challenge.
+Sign up online to take part digitally, or visit your local library to pick up a paper version of the challenge.

-Please note that you must be a library member to participate in this challenge.
+You must be a library member to participate in this challenge.
+Become a member if you're not already.

 Let’s get reading!